victordalosto/unit-conversion/Readme.md

 ```
 <br/>

+<h3 align="center"><strong>STATUS</strong> </h3>

-When entering any mentioned endpoint to perform the appropriate conversion.
+When entering any mentioned endpoint, it performs the appropriate conversion.

-This same page will present the request based on 3 different status:
+This same page will present the request based on 3 different statuses:

-* Info: If no parameter was given, it will show a dialog guiding you to a example of usage
+* Info: If no parameter was given, it will show a dialog guiding you to an example of usage
-* Error: If you typed invalid parameters, it will show you were you made the mistake.
+* Error: If you typed invalid parameters, it will show you where you made the mistake.
-* Sucess: Will show you the measurement unit converted.
+* Success: Will show you the measurement unit converted.

 <br/>

 Info status:
 > <b>Endpoint</b>: localhost:8080/api/length